CodeYourFuture/curriculum/common-content/en/module/induction/dot-dev/index.md

 facilitation = false
 emoji= '🧰'
 [objectives]
-1='Access the dotdev environment on a library computer' [build] render = 'never' list = 'local'
+1='Access the dotdev environment on a library computer if you don't have your own' [build] render = 'never' list = 'local'